human-conditions/yodrew.github.io-original/_pages/notes.md

 navnext: foreword
 ---

-This book is an integrated whole.
-It presents the idea immediately in brief, then in detail.
-Every word contributes to understanding, including the blurb, dedication, etc. Each paragraph builds upon the last.
+This book is best read front to back, word upon word.
+It presents the idea immediately in brief, then in increasing detail.
+Each paragraph builds upon the last.

+It is an integrated whole.
+Every word contributes to understanding, including the blurb, dedication, etc.

 This book has links.
 On the web, they are colored.
 In the ebook and print, they look like this:

 - <u>external links</u> to other webpages
 - <u><em>internal links</em></u> to other parts of this book.
-Chapter and section indicated for readers of print version.
+Chapter and section indicated in print version.
 - <u><em>books</em></u>, downloadable

+It is best read on paper or e-paper.
+The color, backlit, LCD screens of computers, tablets, and phones disrupt concentration.
+I recommend any of the 6" or 8" devices by established Western companies for reading.
+The Dasung 13.3" monitor seems best for typing.

 ##### get latest version